 John Daly misses the cut at PGA Championship

-Not that he was happy with that 11-over, shooting a 75 on Thursday and a 76 on Friday and badly missing the cut.
+Not that he was happy with that 11 over, shooting 75 on Thursday and 76 on Friday and badly missing the cut.

-“I just putted bad,” he said as he walked to his courtesy car after his morning round.
+“I just putted bad,” he said as he walked to his courtesy car after his morning round Friday.
 “I hit some good shots, [had] buried lies, just couldn’t get anything going.”

 “I just missed four fairways by a half a foot or a yard, and two of them, I made double [bogey],” he said.
 “I had a buried lie on 3.
 I hit it good, that’s all I can say . . .
 I played good.
 But it’s a major championship.
 If you miss a fairway here and there by just a little bit, you’re going to score bad, and I did.”